Gui-JVale/cs-core/docs/computer-networking/transport-layer/multiplexing-demultiplexing.md

 ## Overview

-Multiplexing and demultiplexing is responsible for the logical communication between process on two end hosts provided by the transport layer.
+Multiplexing and demultiplexing are responsible for the logical communication between process on two end hosts provided by the transport layer.

 ## A Good Analogy